DataDog/integrations-core/docs/dev/new_check_howto.md

 Now we can add a dedicated tox environment to run our integration tests.
 This way we could selectively run one testsuite or another, or both depending on the use case.
-The CI will always run all the tox environments.
+The CI always runs all the tox environments.
 Change your `tox.ini` file to this:

 ```ini
 [tox]